 In addition to the preliminary assessment of investment opportunities against the binding elements of the Sub-Fund's sustainable investment objective described above under 4 "Investment Strategy", the Investment Manager will monitor the invested positions on an ongoing basis.
 Where there is uncertainty if an investment meets either of the positive contribution or negative contribution tests through the Investment Manager's periodic or event driven review, the Investment Manager will follow its escalation process which may include its impact engagement process.
-Where the Investment Manager determines an investment and will be excluded from impact strategies, subject to any ongoing remediation process or temporary restrictions on sale as outlined below.
+Where the Investment Manager determines an investment no longer passes both tests, such investment will cease to be classified as an Impact Investment and will be excluded from impact strategies, subject to any ongoing remediation process or temporary restrictions on sale as outlined below.
 Any decision to proceed with escalation, including any decision to cease to classify an investment as an Impact Investment, must be agreed by Ashmore's impact investment team and approved by Ashmore's Impact Debt Sub-Investment Committee.